Motives and Reasons

 L2: — I had no reason to do it, I even had reasons not to do it.

-Likewise, in topic n°24, cause means “reason to do”:
+Similarly, in topos #24, cause means “reason to do”:

 Another topic is derived from the cause.
 If the cause exists, the effect exists; if the cause does not exist, the effect does not exist. […] For example, Leodamas […] (id., II, 23, 24; F. p.
 319).

-2. Arguments on the “real reasons”
+2. Arguments about the “real reasons”

 2.1 Publicly displayed good reasons and real private ugly intentions

-According to topic n° 15 of Aristotle’s Rhetoric:
+According to topos #15 of Aristotle’s Rhetoric:

-The things people approve of openly are not those which they approve of secretly: openly, their chief praise is given to justice and nobleness, but in their heart they prefer their own advantage. {…] This is the most effective of the forms of argument that contradict common opinion.
+The things people approve of openly are not those which they approve of secretly: openly, their chief praise is given to justice and nobleness, but in their heart they prefer their own advantage. […] This is the most effective of the forms of argument that contradict common opinion.
 (Rhet.
 II, 23, 15; RR, p.
 369)

-This argument corresponds to topic n° 23, “useful for men who have been really or seemingly slandered”:
+This argument corresponds to topos # 23, “useful for men who have been really or seemingly slandered”:

 To show why the facts are not as supposed; pointing out that there is a reason for the false impression given.
 (Rhet., II, 23, 23; RR p.
 375)

-embodied in the enthymeme:
+Embodied in the enthymeme:

 2.3 The poisoned chalice